close

 The answer to that question can probably be summed up thus: “good intentions, bad follow-through”.
 Germany has long had ambitious plans for its internet network, but has just been unwilling, or unable, or too stingy, to follow them through.

-As far back as 1981, Chancellor Helmut Schmidt’s coalition government had recognised the future potential of fibre-optic technology, unveiling a 30-year plan to expand it across the entire country: “As soon as the technical prerequisites are met, the Deutsche Bundespost will quickly set up an integrated broadband fibre-optic network,” his cabinet proudly announced.
+As far back as 1981, West German Chancellor Helmut Schmidt’s coalition government had recognised the future potential of fibre-optic technology, unveiling a 30-year plan to expand it across the entire country: “As soon as the technical prerequisites are met, the Deutsche Bundespost will quickly set up an integrated broadband fibre-optic network,” his cabinet proudly announced.

 The problem was, this decision was made right at the end of Schmidt’s reign, and within a few months a new chancellor with different priorities had taken over.
 Instead of investing in fibre optics, Helmut Kohl of the CDU focused his energy on updating and extending existing cable networks.
 This reluctance to chuck out the old and embrace (and invest in) the new has continued to characterise Germany’s interaction with internet technologies in the ensuing 40 years.